 When the settings open in your browser window, click to activate the Forwarding and POP/IMAP tab.
 Click on Add a forwarding address.
 You will get a dialog box where you can enter an email address.

 You now need to set up outlook.com to send emails from your Gmail account.
-Remember that it will be outlook that sends emails using your Gmail account so the header of your outgoing emails (when you select your Gmail ID in From drop down list) will appear as Sent from <your outlook ID> on behalf of <your Gmail ID>.
+Remember that it will be Outlook that sends emails using your Gmail account, so the header of your outgoing emails (when you select your Gmail ID in From drop-down list) will appear as Sent from <your outlook ID> on behalf of <your Gmail ID>.

 Click on the “gear” icon that represents Settings in the outlook.com account.
-From the drop down list, select More email Settings.
+From the drop-down list, select More email Settings.

-You will get a list of settings that you can customize for your outlook account.
+You will get a list of settings you can customize for your outlook account.
 Click Managing your Account.
 From the list of available options, click Sending/Receiving Emails From Another Account.
 In the dialog box that appears, click Add Another Account To Send From.
 Enter your Gmail account ID and then click Send Verification Email.